 Rivers of Flowers

 A different type of river is the non-liquid kind.
 Whilst atmospheric and magma rivers aren’t exactly traditional as far as rivers are go, they are at least liquid.
 However, rivers need not be flowing.
-Thanks to some imaginative landscape design and some very patient planting, there are stunning rivers of flowers dotted around landscaped grounds and wild clip_image006trails all over the globe.
+Thanks to some imaginative landscape design and some very patient planting, there are stunning rivers of flowers dotted around landscaped grounds and wild trails all over the globe.
 The principle is a basic one; if a river doesn’t exist in a garden, forest or other outdoor space then one can be made using different flowers.
 These rivers are a special hybrid of nature and creativity.
 There is flexibility with colours, meaning rivers can be a traditional blue hue or a less conventional but equally beautiful red, yellow, white or pink.
 The design’s effectiveness relies principally on its foundation of a winding “river”; a meandering floral path of one colour weaving its way through the designated area, bordered on either side by “banks” of flowers in a different (or several different) colour(s).

 One of Europe’s most popular examples of a River of Flowers is Holland’s Bloemen Route in Keukenhof.
 They play with colours but their creative licence does not compromise how stunning the feature looks.
 These rivers of flowers come in all shapes and sizes, gracing private gardens and park attractions alike.
 A fantastic twist on the traditional river and one that smells as sweet as it looks!